 Is this blockchain?
 I don't know!
 But people at Berkeley think so, and tied volunteer computing to crypto-tokens with monetary and collectible value.
 OpenEarth is doing it for climate finance, so is Regen.Network.

 To most people NASA is a lifestyle brand.

 But what if every consumer wearing the NASA logo was also a node in your supercomputer, and contributed meaningfully to the scientific mission, knew they were doing so, and "bragged” about it on the Internet.

-A happy side effect is that you have almost no compute costs, and storage costs around $60 per year.
+A happy side effect is that you have almost no compute or storage costs.

-Another happy side effect is that you won’t have collaborators publicly say “the updated climate down-scaling parameters made all our ecosystem projections wrong”.
+Another is that you don't have collaborators publicly say “the updated climate down-scaling parameters made all our ecosystem projections wrong”.
 (April 23, 2021)